Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                if possible.
                                Default: `256k` in case of IoT Hub messages, `0` otherwise.
+      --qos, --DefaultQualityOfService=VALUE
+                             The default quality of service to use for data set messages.
+                               This does not apply to metadata messages which are always sent with `AtLeastOnce` semantics.
+                               Allowed values:
+                                   `AtMostOnce`
+                                   `AtLeastOnce`
+                                   `ExactlyOnce`
+                               Default: `AtLeastOnce`.
       --mts, --messagetimestamp, --MessageTimestamp=VALUE
                              The value to set as as the timestamp property of messages during encoding (if the encoding